-6. About one in 200 women have an imperforate hymen.
-That means around 0.5% of hymens don't wear away normally and have openings too small for tampons or erections to comfortably enter the vagina.
-These days, in those cases, a fairly simple surgery is required to snip away some of the membrane.
+That means around 0.5 percent of hymens don't wear away normally and have openings too small for tampons or erections to comfortably enter the vagina.
+These days, those cases require a fairly simple surgery to snip away some of the membrane.
 Hooray for modern medicine, right?

-7. Throughout time, people have gone to great lengths to find proof that the hymen was indeed broken after marriage.
-In old cultures, newlyweds were expected to hand over bloody sheets after the wedding night to 1. confirm that the hymen had ripped, 2. make sure the woman was a virgin and 3. check that the two had consummated the union.
+In old cultures, families expected newlyweds to hand over bloody sheets after the wedding night to confirm that the hymen had ripped, make sure the woman was a virgin and check that the two had consummated the union.
 A little nosy, don't you think?
 Many brides didn't even risk it, they would simply cut the inside of their thighs with a sharp fingernail to soil the sheets — just in case.

 All that fuss for centuries over a totally wrong idea?!
 Sigh.
 We're glad the myth has finally been put to rest.